|

 the client and/or trial attorney.
 He will also have

-a better idea at that point about the records needed for review,
+a better idea at that point about the records needed for review, any possible

-new investigation that remains to be done, and the experts he
+new investigation that remains to be done, and the experts he might need

-might need to consult.
+to consult.

 Will the attorney be able to tell me what my chances are